10:30 am Sunday Worship

 He’s not a Savior for the rich only, but truly for all people rich and poor.
 In fact, James says that God has made the poor rich in faith, heirs of the kingdom he’s promised to those who love him.
 God has demonstrated his intention to save everyone.
 Lowly shepherds included.
 It’s as if God wanted to prove to them that he truly intended to provide them with a Savior, oh, yes, even them.
 Go, your Savior is in an animal’s feeding trough.
 You’re familiar with those, right?

-So, this baby in a manger is a confirmation of the shepherds.
+So, this baby in a manger, it’s a confirmation of the shepherds.
 You know what?
 The sign about this baby, everything that God said from Heaven as he evangelized them on the pastures in the fields.
 It’s easily disprovable, isn’t it?
 If this humble baby does not grow up to be the Savior, call off the celebration.
 Cancel Christmas because it didn’t happen.
 It’s not true.

 But as the shepherds will watch.
-The development of this baby as they observe it from afar, growing into a boy, as we’ll get to in Luke Chapter 2, at the end of 2 where he’s there at the temple in his Father’s house.
-As they see him emerge as a young man in his thirties and entering into Jerusalem as the king of the Jews.
+The development of this baby as they observe it from afar, growing into a boy, as we’ll get to Luke Chapter 2, at the end of 2 where he’s there at the temple in his Father’s house.
+As they see him emerge as a young man in his thirties, then entering into Jerusalem as the king of the Jews.
 Everything that’s said about him, everything that he does, everything that he teaches, all the miracles that he performs.
 Oh, yes, these shepherds would know the truth about him.
-They point right back to this humility in a manger and to this sign.
+They’d point right back to this humility in a manger and to this sign.
 And they’d say it’s all true.

 The sign to the shepherds also provided another sign of confirmation to Mary.
 As they showed up at her doorstep, it’s a confirmation to her as well.
 One commentator wrote this, “This is a paradoxical sign since the promised Messiah is to be found in lowly conditions, but it brings the shepherds to the manger so that they in turn act as a confirmatory sign to Mary.”
 Interesting, isn’t it?
 How God works all those things together, weaves them together.
 Look at verse 17, “When they saw it,” when they saw the sign of the baby lying in a manger, “they made known the saying that had been told them concerning this child.”